serfer2/python-deepweb/README.md

 Tor clients are connected to Tor network through an encrypted circuit.
 Each circuit is formed with three nodes [Entry]<->[Middle]<->[Exit].

 Tor Client "visible" IP address will be the IP address from the exit node.
-In other words, Tor client will be hidden behind Tor circuit and is able to go through the Internet annonimously.
+In other words, Tor client will be hidden behind Tor circuit and is able to go through the Internet anonimously.

 ![About Tor](./img/tor_general.png)

 To know more about how Tor network works (recommended) visit [Tor website](https://www.torproject.org/about/overview.html#thesolution).

 Tor can't solve all anonymity problems. _**Tor only protects your applications that are properly configured to send their Internet traffic through Tor**_.
-There are some threats regarding annonimity that can reval your real identity like malicious [Javascript](https://www.torproject.org/docs/faq.html.en#TBBJavaScriptEnabled) in some websites, [DNS traffic monitoring](https://www.hackread.com/tor-dns-traffic-monitoring/) and some other thirdparty software.
+There are some threats regarding anonimity that can reveal your real identity like malicious [Javascript](https://www.torproject.org/docs/faq.html.en#TBBJavaScriptEnabled) in some websites, [DNS traffic monitoring](https://www.hackread.com/tor-dns-traffic-monitoring/) and some other third-party software.

 #### <a name="2"></a>2.
 Tor client installation (Ubuntu Linux) and configuration (torrc file).

 ##### Installation

 Tor client is available for Linux and OSX.
-Find full installation instructions at [nstallation guides section](https://www.torproject.org/docs/installguide.html.en) (left menu).
+Find full installation instructions at [installation guides section](https://www.torproject.org/docs/installguide.html.en) (left menu).

 Installing Tor client in Debian/Ubuntu Linux is so easy: